pzychotic/ClickSaver/Deploy/ReadMe.txt

 Installation
 ------------
-There's pretty much nothing needed to install CLickSaver itself.
+There's pretty much nothing needed to install ClickSaver itself.
 Just copy it somewhere.
-The two DLLs (ctreestd.dll, libdb40.dll and AOHook.dll) must be in the same directory as ClickSaver.exe itself.
+Everything must be in the same directory (it's recommended to put it all in it's own directory though).

-(it's recommended to put it all in it's own directory though)
+On first run, it asks for AO directory and creates the items database.

-On first run, it asks for AO directory.
+Note that AO has to be closed whenever CS wants to create a new items database.

 Usage
 -----